 Didanosine can cause serious, life-threatening side effects.
-These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of acid in the blood), and liver problems.
+These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of lactic acid in the blood), and liver problems.
 The combination of didanosine and stavudine (another HIV medicine; brand name: Zerit) should be used with caution in pregnant women because of the risk of lactic acidosis.